 - Text passed to the text-to-speech feature in the SSML body of the request

 - All markup within the text field of the request body in the SSML format, except for

 - Letters, punctuation, spaces, tabs, markup, and all white-space characters

 - Every code point defined in Unicode

-For detailed information, see Pricing.
+For detailed information, see Speech service pricing.

 Each Chinese character is counted as two characters for billing, including kanji used in Japanese, hanja used in Korean, or hanzi used in other languages.